mickfuzz/phd4/_posts/thesis_chapters/2024-6-8-Discussion-Conclusion.md

 - How is this model different from Game Jams in particular.
 - Whereas Game Jams focus on x, 3m has a focus on y.
 - Exploring GDP and different kinds of types of coding errors?

+### Exploring CT development via the use of GDPs

+**Brief commentary on the enduring value of CT concepts and how they could be studied in relation to GDP pattern implementation.**

+Developing understanding of CT concepts in isolation is a potentially weak point of the 3M approach in comparison to from first principles approach.
+However the process of patching into different areas of the code and creating functions does address this.
+The following transcript of Sh's interaction with myself shows that the process of copying patterns in the template code and patching in new lines from the supporting documentation gives ample opportunity for sequencing mistakes to be made.
+The process of working with students on their existing code is valuable to explain why and how the order of lines of code and when functions are called.

+The comparison raises a potential discussion point on what the practical value of this CT concept is.

 ### Game Design Patterns vs CT and more established "knowledge"